ParkerVR/sith/assets/README.md

 The app icon features a gradient background (indigo to violet) with a white clock face showing 3:00.

 ### Regenerating Icons
+If you don't have it, install pillow:
+`./venv/bin/python -m pip install pillow`
-Run `python3 create_icons.py` to regenerate all icon files from the source code.
+Run `./venv/bin/python assets/create_icons.py` to regenerate all icon files from the source code.

 The script will:
 1. Create status bar icons at 1x and 2x resolutions